jyutzler/Bridge-Systems/system.md

 Note: This is the treatment recommended by Richard Pavlicek as described in this [quiz](http://www.rpbridge.net/cgi-bin/quiz.pl?5h4100).

+#### Two Way Reverse Drury
+In third or fourth position, a 1♥ or 1♠ opening may be light (equivalent to an overcall).
+To prevent the contract from getting too high, responder may bid the following:
+   * 2 of a minor shows a limit raise
+      * 2♣ = 3 card support
+      * 2♦ = 4+ card support
+   * Opener clarifies strength with the rebid
+      * Rebidding the suit at the 2 level shows a light opener
+      * any other bid shows a full opener

 ### Jump Shifts
 #### Strong Jump Shift
 A jump shift shows 17+ dummy points and either a good suit or good support for opener.
 It is forcing to game.